Los Angeles Sex Crime Defense Lawyer

 A conviction of these sex offenses will also require a person to register as a sex offender for the remainder of their life.

-Anyone accused of any type of child pornography case, including possession, production, distribution, sale of child pornography, should immediately consult with a Los Angeles sex crime attorney at our law firm.
+Anyone accused of any type of child pornography case, including possession, production, distribution, or sale of child pornography, should immediately consult with a Los Angeles sex crime attorney at our law firm.

 Child Molestation or Annoyance - California Penal Code 647.6